juicedata/juicefs/docs/en/tutorials/juicefs_on_colab.md

 So in order to follow this guide you will need to have these resources ready:

-* A Google Cloud Platform account ready and also a *porject* created.
+* A Google Cloud Platform account ready and also a *project* created.
 In our case we will use GCP project as `juicefs-learning` for the demo
 * A CloudSQL (Postgres) ready to be used.
 In this demo uses instance `juicefs-learning:europe-west1:juicefs-sql-example-1` as the metadata service